Kolkhis/streamer-mode.nvim/README.md

 If you find a bug, please let me know!
 I'll try to fix it as soon as I can.

-> ##### Side note: It's recommended that you find a more secure way to store VERY private information than in plain text environment variables.
+> #### Side note: It's recommended that you find a more secure way to store VERY private information than in plain text environment variables.
 But sometimes it's just easier for a temporary solution.

-If anyone has any requests for new concealments, customizations, or other features, please don't hesitate to let me know.
-Just [open an issue!](https://github.com/Kolkhis/streamer-mode.nvim/issues) I'll add them!
+If anyone has any requests for new customizations or other features, please don't hesitate to let me know.
+Just [open an issue](https://github.com/Kolkhis/streamer-mode.nvim/issues)!

-Jump to
+## Table of Contents

 - [Installation](#installation)
 - [Setup](#setup)